Dorero/librarium/README.md

 ```
 git clone https://github.com/Dorero/librarium.git && cd librarium
-cp env.example .env
+cp .env.example .env
 composer install
 ```

 # Run

 You must have docker and docker-compose installed on your computer.
-This command will start the local environment, keep this process in the background, do not close this terminal tab, enter other commands in other terminal tabs.
+This command will start the local environment, keep this process in the background.

 ```
-./vendor/bin/sail up
+./vendor/bin/sail up -d
 ./vendor/bin/sail php artisan migrate
 ```